rwth-i6/i6_experiments/users/schupp/hybrid_hmm_nn/experiments/README.md

 # Hybrid Conformer Experiments

-Whole setups needs a lot of restructuring to make it clean.
-But all the code for pipelines, network definition, config definition, etc. is there.
+Whole setups needs a lot of restructuring to make it clean. ( see new pipleline, and new experiments `experiments_rtc` ) But all the code for pipelines, network definition, config definition, etc. is there.

 ```